-- (i) Paper 3a is an outline research proposal of no more than 2,500 words (including footnotes and endnotes, but not including the bibliography).
-A template will be provided for the proposal by the Friday of 8th week of Hilary Term. - (ii) Paper 3b is a Methods Report of no more than 2,500 words (including footnotes and endnotes, but not including the bibliography) consisting of a report (including notes) on a trial of ONE visual and material anthropological method or ethnographic museological method.
+- (i) Paper 3a is an outline Research Proposal of no more than 2,500 words (including footnotes and endnotes, but not including the bibliography).
+A template will be provided for the proposal by the Friday of 8th week of Hilary Term. - (ii) Paper 3b is a Methods Portfolio of a report of no more than 2,500 words (including footnotes and endnotes, but not including the bibliography) on a trial of ONE visual and material or museum anthropological method.
 You should include in your report some brief discussion of other visual, material and museum research methods which you have studied and/or the relevant published literature on research methods.

-The research proposal (Paper 3a) must be submitted anonymously via WebLearn; the submission must be in electronic file format, including any non-textual and multi-media materials, accompanied by confirmation that it is the candidate's own work.
+The research proposal (Paper 3a) must be submitted via the University approved online assessment platform; the submission must be in electronic file format, including any non-textual and multimedia materials, accompanied by confirmation that it is the candidate's own work.

-The methods report (Paper 3b) should also be submitted anonymously via WebLearn, together with any accompanying video/multimedia material: video footage should be digitized and submitted at the same time.
+The methods portfolio (Paper 3b) should also be submitted via the University approved online assessment platform, together with any accompanying video/multimedia material: video footage should be digitized and submitted at the same time.
 Video/multimedia materials shall not constitute more than 30 minutes of viewing/reading time.
-Any accompanying multimedia material (if it cannot be embedded in the methods report file) should be submitted, as a separate file, to the separate dedicated WebLearn 'assignment' alongside the main file.